TV Advertising vs. Direct Mail

 Let’s say you own a Mexican restaurant.
 If you run a 30-second local TV ad each week in a month period, your advertising cost ranges from $800 to $6,000.
 If 50 people come into your restaurant after viewing your ad in a given month, your cost per lead (CPL) could be up to $120.
 Is your average order $120?

-Compare this CPL to Valpak, which costs 2-3 cents per household per monthly mailing.
-For Mexican restaurants, we recommend you mail 30,000 targeted homes around your location.
-That equals $900 (on the high end) per month – up to $5,100 less than a month of TV advertising.
+Compare this CPL to Valpak, which costs as little as pennies per household per monthly mailing.
+Using 3 cents as the average, for Mexican restaurants, we recommend you mail 30,000 targeted homes around your location.
+That equals $900 per month – up to $5,100 less than a month of TV advertising.

 If 50 people come into your restaurant in response to your Valpak ad, your monthly CPL is $18 (up to 85% less than TV).